UCR-Robotics/ee144/docs/lab2.rst

      where ``Tab`` key can be automatically converted into 2 or 4 ``space``s.

 #.
 The recommended IDE in Linux is `VS Code <https://code.visualstudio.com>`_.
-   Just go to the official website, download `.deb` file and install it.
+   Just go to the official website, download ``.deb`` file and install it.

    - After installation, you can go to Extensions and search for ROS.
      Adding this extension can help you highlight the code and bring more convenience.

 #.
 In Gazebo, you can use ``Ctrl + R`` to set the robot back to the origin without the need to relaunch.

+#.
+In this lab, you need to finely tune the parameters for open-loop control.

+   - Please note that parameters may vary from platform to platform.
+In other words, the parameters work in your VM may not necessarily work in the cloud server running autograder.
+   - In Gazebo, you can take the visualization as feedback (the grid size of the ground is 1 meter) to tune the parameters.
+   - On Gradescope autograder, you can take the evaluation results (visited waypoints) as feedback to make minor adjustments to the parameters you have already tuned in the VM.

 Sample Code
 -----------

-A sample code is given as the starting point for your implementation.
+A sample code is provided to make the robot move forward for a certain distance.
 Please read carefully the provided code, and understand its functionality.
-Note that the provided code can only make the robot move forward for a certain distance.
-Please add the turning part in order to complete the square trajectory.
-You only need to make changes under ``run`` function.
+You need to make changes under ``run`` function to complete the square trajectory.
 (Hint: honestly, this lab can be done in 10 lines of code if you know what you are doing.)

 - Open a new terminal and go to your ``ee144f20`` package.
-  We will start from a new python script.
+  We will start from a new Python script.

   .. code-block:: bash